Light-Wizzard/WeBookServer/README.md

 ## Status

 Unix: [![Travis Build Status](https://travis-ci.org/Light-Wizzard/WeBookServer.svg?branch=master)](https://travis-ci.org/Light-Wizzard/WeBookServer)

+I am working on Mac and Windows.

 ## :package: **Downloads:**

  - :penguin: [Linux](https://github.com/Light-Wizzard/WeBookServer/releases/download/continuous/WeBookServer-travis-x86_64.AppImage)
  - :penguin: :inbox_tray: [Linux ZSync](https://github.com/Light-Wizzard/WeBookServer/releases/download/continuous/WeBookServer-travis-x86_64.AppImage.zsync)

+Just because it compiles, and runs, does not mean it does anything, and without the Client, there is not much it can do, but wait for one.

+Note: Port is hard coded to 9696, it has a configuration ini file, and you can pass in arguments from the command line.

+I will make a tutorial for this, once its working, right now its just in development.

+These AppImages will run on most Linux Versions, you can compile it on any Linux Distribution that it does not run on, and you will have to compile it for any OS I do not have a way to make a version for, so as time goes on, I will try to add more support.

+The concept is that you setup HAProxy to send all port 80 and 443 to the port you specify, there are many reasons not to handle the calls by WeBookServer directly, and you can access the port from a Web Browser, this port should be set for Authentication, so only Authenticated Clients can open this port directly.

+I only deal with Authentication in a very specific way, the easiest way is to use HAPRroxy and manage the Configuration File to manage users.

+See Security section below

 ## Work Flow